ros2/ros2_documentation/source/Contributing/Build-Farms.rst

   respective pull request of the upstream [2]_ repository
 * `release jobs`_ will be triggered once every time a new package version is released, i.e. a new rosdistro_ pull request was accepted for this package.
-The source jobs are triggered by a version change in the rosdistro distribution file, the binary jobs are triggered by their source counter part.
+The source jobs are triggered by a version change in the rosdistro distribution file, the binary jobs are triggered by their source counterpart.

-Frequency Asked Questions (FaQ) and Troubleshooting
+Frequency Asked Questions (FAQ) and Troubleshooting
 ---------------------------------------------------

 #. **I get Jenkins mails from failing build farm jobs.
 What do I do?**